Goosefoot family (Chenopodiaceae)

 Cultivation: The preference is full sun, dry conditions, and a barren soil that is sandy or gravelly.
 Soil with a high pH is readily tolerated.

 Range & Habitat: Kochia occurs occasionally in central and northern Illinois, but it is less common or absent in southern Illinois (see Distribution Map).
 However, Kochia is still spreading into many areas of the state where it was not previously observed.
 Habitats include pastures, roadsides, areas along railroads, landfills and urban dumps, and sterile waste areas.
 In Illinois, Kochia is primarily a weed along railroads.
 It prefers disturbed sites and has not invaded natural habitats to any significant degree, although it could potentially invade gravel and sand prairies in the future.
 Kochia can appear in recently burned over areas because of its tumbleweed characteristic.
 It is native to Asia.

 Photographic Location: Along a railroad in Champaign, Illinois.
-The photograph reveals a lower flowering stem of a much larger plant.

-Comments: What distinguishes Kochia from similar species in the Goosefoot family, such as Salsola kali (Russian Thistle), is the lack of thorns or prickles in the foliage.
+Comments: What distinguishes Kochia from similar species in the Goosefoot family, such as Salsola kali (Russian Thistle), is the lack of significant thorns or prickles in the foliage.
 There is a cultivated form of Kochia that is occasionally grown in gardens as an ornamental plant.
 This cultivated form is quite different in appearance, having foliage that is light green and softer in texture than wild Kochia.
 The cultivated form occasionally reseeds itself and escapes, but it rarely persists in either waste areas or the wild.
-Sometimes Kochia is called 'Burning Bush' because the foliage turns red during the fall.
-Where this plant is abundant, it can cause allergic reactions in people during the late summer or fall because of the airborne pollen.
+Sometimes Kochia is called 'Burning Bush' because the foliage turns red during the autumn.
+Where this plant is abundant, it can cause allergic reactions in people during the late summer or autumn because of the airborne pollen.